 The bad news is, that there are no automated processes available at the moment.
 The good news being: you can let your Intune administrators know that they might want to have a look at a certain configuration or app by creating a remediation request in TVM:

-This request will pop up in the newly created “Device Security – Security tasks” section in Microsoft Intune in the Azure portal:
+This request will pop up in the newly created “Endpoint Security – Security tasks” section in the Microsoft Endpoint Manager admin center:

 The Intune admin can then get a quick overview of all requests and have a look at the details the MDATP admin specified.
 Depending on the team spirit in your IT department, they can either “Accept” or “Reject” the task.

 At the moment, there is no auto-remediation.
 However, depending on the individual security recommendation that was used for the request, the security task will also contain information on how to do it.